-In order to qualify for a company's dividend payment, you must have purchased shares of the company's stock until the ex-dividend date and hold them through the ex-dividend date.
-Keep in mind, you can sell these shares on the ex-dividend date or later and still qualify for the payment.
+To qualify for a company's dividend payment, you must have purchased shares of the company's stock before the ex-dividend date.
+You can continue to hold your shares after the ex-dividend date or you can sell them on the ex-dividend date and still qualify for the dividend payment.

 You will not qualify for the dividend if you buy shares on the ex-dividend date or later, or if you sell your shares before the ex-dividend date.

 Dividends that are paid in foreign currency will not display as pending, and only appear in History after your account has been credited.
 Keep in mind, dividends for foreign stocks take additional time to process.
 You'll most likely receive your dividend payment 2-3 business days after the official payment date.

 Dividends will be paid at the end of the trading day on the designated payment date.
 Fractional shares dividend payments will be split based on the fraction of shares owned, then rounded to the nearest penny.

 If you don’t see a dividend, or if you have questions regarding the amount, please let us know.

 Sometimes we may have to reverse a dividend after you have received payment.
 If this situation occurs, you will see the reversed dividend in the Dividends section of the app.
 You can click or tap on any reversed dividend for more information.

 We describe some of the most common dividend reversal scenarios below.